TritonDataCenter/java-manta/README.md

 Which will compile the jar to ./targets/java-manta-version.jar.
 You can then add it as a dependency to your Java project.

+### Test Suite:
+By default, the test suite invokes the java manta client against the live manta service.
+In order to run the test suite, you must edit the test suite configuration parameters located in `./src/test/resources/testng.xml` to change the manta.accountName property to your account name for the manta service, and you must install the public key located at `./src/test/resources/manta-test_rsa.pub` into your account.
+The `testng.xml` file has other parameters that can be changed to point to a desired manta endpoint, as well as change the keys used to authenticate against the manta service.

+If you want to skip running of the test suite, use the `-DskipTests` property.

 # Usage

 You'll need a manta login, an associated rsa key, and its corresponding key